msyamkumar/cs220-f21-projects/p12/README.md

 ## Questions

 ## WARNING: Use Boolean indexing of appropriate DataFrame to answer questions in this project.
 You will **lose points** during code review if you use conditional statements or loops.
 You are allowed to use .iloc for lookups.
-Using .loc is considered hard-coding and you will **lose points**.
+Using .loc is considered hardcoding and you will **lose points**.

 ### #Q1: How many countries do we have in our dataset?